 MK: I keep thinking of the verse in 1 Corinthians that reminds us that just because something is lawful or permissible, doesn’t mean it is profitable or edifying.
-It’s not necessarily wrong to watch or read The Golden Compass, but it will make an impression and there are issues readers need to be prepared to examine and explain.
+It’s not necessarily wrong to watch or read His Dark Materials, but it will make an impression and there are issues readers need to be prepared to examine and explain.

-The truth is that you cannot read the book or leave the movie unscathed.
-I’ve been telling friends, “I’m reading it so you don’t have to!”
+The truth is that you cannot read the book or leave a viewing unscathed.
+I've been telling friends, “I’m reading it so you don’t have to!”
 That being said, I believe it can also be great a tool and discussion starter for informed adult readers.
 For the work we're doing at Crosswalk it's been beneficial, but we went in prepared and with a purpose.

 For parents trying to decide for their children, I don't think it's worth the risk of harming young hearts and minds.
 There are plenty of other exciting stories that are edifying, honoring, and appropriate for children.

 SJ: Pullman attempts to enlighten his audience by redefining good and evil.
-I think if you decide to engage this story, decide to see the movie and read the books, you might want to ask a question the editors here at Crosswalk have asked repeatedly: “What would the world look like if Pullman’s vision became our reality?”
-I don’t think we’d find the kind of freedom Pullman envisions, but instead we’d be slaves to our own weaknesses and to those who assert their power and passions.
+I think if you decide to engage this story, you might want to ask a question the editors here at Crosswalk have asked: "What would the world look like if Pullman's vision became our reality?"
+I don't think we'd find the kind of freedom Pullman envisions, but instead we'd be slaves to our own weaknesses and to those who assert their power and passions.
 It doesn’t take a theologian to imagine that ugly world.
 Pullman really fails to realize the Church already has a solution to our bondage – one that’s been securely in place for 2,000 years.
-I stumbled on a timely quote from Pope Benedict's latest encyclical where he talks about the personal nature of God, found in Christ, and I think it really hits on the difference between Christian faith and Pullman’s ideas.
+I stumbled on a timely quote from one of Pope Benedict's encyclicals where he talks about the personal nature of God, found in Christ, and I think it really hits on the difference between Christian faith and Pullman’s ideas.
 Benedict says, “If we know this person [Christ] and he knows us, then truly the inexorable power of material elements no longer has the last word; we are not slaves of the universe and of its laws, we are free."

-Are you going to read/watch the rest of the series?
+Are you going to continue with the series?

 As I said before, this book does leave a mark and you can't leave unscathed.
 We did not enter this lightly but prayerfully and purposefully.
 I think we all agree it was worth it for the sake of the project, but admittedly a deep impression has been made on each of us.

-SJ: I will definitely read the rest of the series.
+SJ: I finished reading the rest of the series.
 You have to in order to really address it and discuss it in an informed way.
 I don't think everybody should dive in.
 There are so many other good things to read instead.
-This could be a great tool for someone who's getting ready to go to college for various levels of intellectualism they will encounter there.
-This does have elements of the spiritual realm that are disturbing, resembling New Age spirituality or the occult.
+This could be a great tool for someone getting ready to go to college for various levels of intellectualism they will encounter there.
+As Shawn alluded to earlier, this series does have elements of the spiritual realm that are disturbing, resembling New Age spirituality or the occult.
 If you've been scarred in that way, don't go near the books.

-SM: I intend to read the next couple books, and have already begun Book Two and skimmed ahead for quotes, while also reading all the articles floating around out there about it right now.
-But like Meghan said, there's been a mark left, in the same way that other books like Sphere and The Da Vinci Code left regarding something within me that seeks out the capabilities of the human mind, dark mysteries, and possibility.
-But those are whispers of the ‘old nature’ that come back to tempt and haunt me…
+SM: I also finished the book series, while also reading many of the articles floating around out there about it.
+I haven't decided on the HBO series, but I will probably check in with it to see how similar/dissimilar it is.
+But like Meghan said, there's been a mark left, in the same way that other books left regarding something within me that seeks out the capabilities of the human mind, dark mysteries, and possibility.
+But those are whispers of the 'old nature' that come back to tempt and haunt me…

 Still want more?
 Check out these valuable resources we've come across: